shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 # Cooperative
-How to be fair
-Group best effort, coalition and benefit and contribution type in coalition
+**How to be fair** - Group best effort, coalition and benefit and contribution type in coalition

 ### Shapley Value
 - method of dividing gains  or costs  among players according to value of individual contribution